-Daroobalgie Solar Farm is a renewable energy development being proposed by Pacific Hydro.
-The proposed project is located 10 km north-east of Forbes and 300 km north-west of Sydney in Forbes Shire Council, New South Wales.
+Daroobalgie Solar Farm is a renewable energy development proposed by Pacific Hydro.
+The project is located 10 km north-east of Forbes and 300 km north-west of Sydney in Forbes Shire Council, New South Wales.

 - strong location for efficient capture of energy from the sun, with initial modelling showing an average of 1,848 kilowatt-hours of sunlight per square metre each year

 - high potential for connection to nearby substations and transmission lines, making it possible to export electricity generated to Australia’s National Electricity Market (NEM)

 - flat terrain with minimal trees and vegetation.
 The property is currently used for livestock grazing and cropping